-In heterosexual sex, a circumcised man has a 50% lower chance of becoming infected compared to a man who is not circumcised.
+In heterosexual sex, a circumcised man has a 50% lower chance of catching HIV compared to a man who is not circumcised.

 Male circumcision does not reduce the risk of transmitting the virus.
 It does not protect from other routes of infection.

-This protection may be because the glans (penis head) in uncircumcised men may contain a higher proportion of HIV target cells than in circumcised men.
+This protection might be because the glans (penis head) in uncircumcised men contains a higher proportion of HIV target cells.

 The inner foreskin of the penis is a membrane that HIV can easily penetrate.